RihabFekii/streamlit-app/readme.md

 To package the whole solution which uses multiple images/service, I am using Docker Compose.
 So there will be no need to build each of the previous images( Streamlit and FastAPI) separately.
-In the docker-compose.yml file this is configured and you could so that by running this command:
+In the docker-compose.yml file this is configured and you could do that by running this command:

     "docker-compose up -d --build"